florimondmanca/djangorestframework-api-key/docs/guide.md

 By default, API key permission classes retrieve the API key from the `Authorization` header or a custom header, as described in [Making authorized requests](#making-authorized-requests).

-You can customize of override this behavior in several ways.
+You can customize or override this behavior in several ways.

 If you are building an API for an application you do not control that requires a specific header keyword, e.g. a client that sends API keys using the `Bearer` keyword as follows: